 - Extra weight: have you ever done that swimming badge where you have to tread water in your pyjamas?
 Well, wet mud makes you feel like you’re doing that.
 Try running or kicking a ball when you’re that much slower than you usually are.

-- Slippery gloves: mud will practically deactivates your gloves entirely if you aren’t careful.
+- Slippery gloves: mud will practically deactivate your gloves entirely if you aren’t careful.
 The latex simply won’t work if there’s a layer of slushy mud coating your palms; the ball will feel like a bar of soap.

 - Sloppy pitch.
 Goal kicks, back-passes, rushing off your line are made difficult by your feet either being stuck in the mud, or slipping at your every move.
 If you’ve played on a really bad pitch, you’ll be all-too familiar with taking a goal kick where the ground around you moves as you take your run up.

 But it’s no use complaining about it.
 You won’t receive any sympathy for presenting any of these “excuses”.
 You need to adapt and respond to the conditions.
 I’ve written a detailed goalkeeper’s guide to dealing with mud that will help you.

 Also be sure to read my GK Glove Care Guide which explains how to wash your gloves between games in order to remove tough mud and preserve the latex.

 6. Touchline Criticisms

 Criticisms from the touchlines can be heard loud and clear by keepers — more so than any other player.
 Indeed playing in one area of the pitch means you’re an easy target.
 If you’ve ever been to live games and sat behind the goal, you’ll know exactly what I’m talking about.